pablojimeno/blog/source/blog/2013-03-25-cfp-process.html.markdown

 ## Our Goal: A diverse conference

 "diverse" is en vogue at the moment, but no one seems to care to define what their focus is.
 Diversity comes in many shapes and colors (ha!), so I'd like to define our way of thinking about it.
-We'd like to have a selection process that is:
+We'd like to have a selection process that:

-* not biased by properties like gender, race or nationality
+* is not biased by gender, race or nationality
-* allows new and seasoned Rubyists alike
+* attracts new and seasoned rubyists alike
 * encourages unusual topics and "ready-to-use" talks alike
 * encourages unusual talk formats
 * encourages people that would otherwise not submit